 Christopher's recent work includes a series in progress on the American textile industry, veering away from his usual documentation of the forgotten and abandoned and moving towards a celebrating of craftsmanship and small-scale manufacturing.
 He has just published his fourth book, Making Steinway: An American Workplace, a tour through the famous Steinway & Sons piano factory in Astoria, Queens.

-We caught up with Christopher to talk about his fascinating work, projects and inspirations, and to see if he can share any wisdom for aspiring photographers...
+We caught up with Christopher to talk about his fascinating work, projects, and inspirations, and to see if he can share any wisdom with aspiring photographers.

 Tell us how you got to where you are now.
 Where did you study?
 Where have you worked?